vavardan/OCI-DNS-view/Deployment.md

                         }

-- **3rd object**: NSG configuration in **Spoke VCN**, which is attached to the Prod DNS Forwarder.
-This allows required Ingress and Egress DNS traffic flow with Hub DNS Listener.
+- **3rd object**: NSG configuration in **Spoke VCN**, attached to the Prod DNS Forwarder.
+This enables the required Ingress and Egress DNS traffic flow to the Hub DNS Listener.

                             "NSG-LZP-P-PROJECTS-DNS-KEY": {
                                 "display_name": "nsg-lzp-p-projects-dns",